Hubert Lanz: Trial and subsequent life

 Lanz was brought to trial in 1947 in the so-called "Southeast Case" of the Nuremberg Trials, along with other Wehrmacht generals active in the Balkans.
 The trial was concerned with the atrocities carried out against civilians and POWs in the area.
 In Lanz's case, the biggest issue was the Cephalonia massacre.
 However, his defence team cast doubt on the allegations concerning these events, and as the Italians did not present any evidence against him, Lanz convinced the court that he had resisted Hitler's directives and that the massacre did not happen.
 He claimed that the report to Army Group E reporting the execution of 5,000 soldiers had been a ruse employed to deceive the Army command, in order to hide the fact that he had disobeyed the Führer’s orders.
 He added that fewer than a dozen officers were shot and the rest of the Acqui Division was transported to Piraeus through Patras.
 His defence also argued that the Italians were under no orders to fight from the War Office in Brindisi, and would therefore have to be regarded as mutineers or franc-tireurs who had no right to be treated as POWs under the Geneva conventions.

 Ultimately, Lanz was sentenced to 12 years imprisonment, a comparatively light sentence compared with other commanders involved with operations in the Balkans, like Lothar Rendulic.
+In 1949, two anonymous newspaper reports spread the story that Lanz had secretely plotted to have Hitler arrested in early 1943.
+No independent evidence is known to support this idea which was likely conceived and spread by supporters of Lanz to have his sentence reduced.

 His sentence was reviewed by the "Peck Panel".
 On 1 February 1951, Lanz was released after his sentence was commuted to time served.
 To date, he is the only person to have served a prison sentence for the atrocities committed in Epirus or the Ionian islands.

 After his release, Lanz became active in the ranks of the FDP party and served as its adviser on military and security issues.
 In 1954, he published a book on the history of the 1st Mountain Division.
 He died in Munich in 1982.